collodi/thorberry/README.md

 ## pi_piper "/dev/mem: Permission denied" fix
 The solution is to replace `libbcm2835.so` in `/path/to/gems/pi_piper-2.0.0/lib/pi_piper/`.
-The replacement file is provided in the repo.
+The replacement file is provided in `setup/`.

 ## pi_piper "Permission Denied @ rb_sysopen" workaround
 The problem turned out to be some kind of a race condition between the script and the file creation.